 “Takeoffs and landings.
 It shall be unlawful for any person navigating an aircraft to take off or land, except in an emergency, at any place within the limits of the city other than places of landing designated by the department of transportation or the port of New York authority”.
 This is also known as the NYC “Avigation” law.

-New York City Council members, Paul Vallone, and Justin Brannan had proposed an amendment to this administrative code in January 2018.
+New York City Council members, Paul Vallone, and Justin Brannan proposed an amendment to this administrative code in January 2018.
 This amendment aims to legally allow, but overly restrict drone flying in New York City.
-This is the summary from this proposed amendment –
+This is the summary of this proposed amendment –

 Fortunately, this bill has been stuck in the committee for the past 18 months.
 Which probably means it’s dead in the water.
 You can check out all the details on the New York City Council website.

-In a recent article dated Oct 21, 2019, council member Justin Brennan clarified his stance still further.
-He has proposed a NY-city specific drone registration and remote ID system.
+In an article dated Oct 21, 2019, council member Justin Brennan clarified his stance still further.
+He has proposed a NY-city-specific drone registration and remote ID system.
 Check out this excerpt:

 “The legislation I’ve drafted would require any drone flown in the city to be registered with the Department of Transportation, covered by a liability insurance policy, and have an identification tag and number linking it to its owner — sort of like a VIN number on a car.
 It would authorize enforcement by DOT and NYPD against those in violation of these rules”.